 2. These learning outcomes are regularly assessed and results are used to drive program improvements.

+College faculty regularly assess learning outcomes at all levels.
+New processes and software now enable faculty to review learning outcomes through the lens of disaggregated data. (eLumen example) Results of outcomes assessment inform program review and are the basis of program improvements.
+(Nita emails re: program improvements)

 3. Student learning outcomes in the baccalaureate program are consistent with generally accepted norms in higher education and reflect the higher levels expected at the baccalaureate level.

-The Baccalaureate Degree Program learning outcomes were developed and approved by a multidisciplinary group of faculty involved in the delivery of upper division coursework to ensure rigor and depth before continuing through the appropriate process of approval through the Curriculum Committee and the YCCD Board of Trustees.
+A multidisciplinary group of faculty developed the Baccalaureate Degree Program learning outcomes for upper division coursework to ensure rigor and depth before continuing through the appropriate process of approval through the Curriculum Committee and the YCCD Board of Trustees.
 (BDP Agenda with PLOs)

 Analysis and Evaluation: